-An employee shall be permitted absence from duty for appearance in Court because of jury service, in obedience to subpoena or by direction of proper authority, in accordance with the following provisions:
+With the department head’s approval, an employee shall be permitted authorized absence from duty for appearance in Court because of jury service, in obedience to subpoena related to the employee’s San Mateo County employment, or as directed by the proper authority, in accordance with the following provisions:

-(1) Absence from duty will be with full pay to a maximum of eight (8) hours for each day the employee serves on the jury or testifies as a witness in a criminal case, other than as a defendant, including necessary travel time.
-As a condition of receiving such full pay, the employee must, within 15 days of receipt, remit to the County Treasurer through the department head all fees received except those specifically allowed for mileage and expe¬nses.
+- Absence from duty will be with full pay to a maximum of eight (8) hours for each day the employee serves on the jury or testifies as a witness in a criminal case, other than as a defendant, including necessary travel time.
+As a condition of receiving such full pay, the employee must, within fifteen (15) days of receipt, remit to the County Treasurer through the department head all fees received except those specifically allowed for mileage and expenses.

-(2) Attendance in Court in connection with an employee’s official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.
+- Attendance in Court in connection with an employee’s usual official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.

 - Absence from duty will be without pay when the employee appears in private litigation to which the County of San Mateo is not a party.